HEEHRA in New York: Rebate Amounts, Income Limits, and Application Timeline

 Important timing note: HEEHRA rebates are not retroactive.
 Equipment purchased or installed before the official program launch date will not qualify for rebates.
 If you are considering a heat pump installation, do not sign a contract before the program officially opens unless you are prepared to pay full price.

-Unlike traditional rebates where you pay full price and wait for a reimbursement check, HEEHRA uses a point-of-sale model.
-The rebate is applied at the time of purchase, meaning you never pay the rebated amount.
+Unlike traditional rebates where you pay full price and wait weeks or months for a reimbursement check, HEEHRA uses a point-of-sale model, and the timeline from first conversation to completed install is correspondingly different.
+The rebate is applied at the time of purchase — you see the reduced number on your quote, you see it on your invoice, and you never pay the rebated amount.

-Here is the expected process flow for New York:
+Here is the expected process flow for a New York household, from finding a contractor through paying the reduced invoice at completion:

 Find a Registered Contractor